venicegeo/venice/docs/devops.md

 * `archive` - archive jobs automagically push your artifact to nexus.
   - Required: `./ci/archive.sh` needs to build your artifact and move it to `./$APP.$EXT`.
-* `stage` - stage jobs automagically stage your app in Cloud Foundry.
+* `stage` - stage jobs automagically in Cloud Foundry.
   - Required: `manifest.jenkins.yml` - a manifest specific to Jenkins (and the staging environment).
+* `deploy` - complete the blue/green deploy for an app.
 * `blackbox` - make sure newman is available
 * Static file projects - the automation will expect a `tar.gz` file to push to nexus; it is recommended to do something like: `./ci/archive.sh`: